100 things you didn't know about New York

 Photo: A piping plover in flight.
 Courtesy of Wiki Commons.

-Bringing LGBTQ+ History Out of the Closet
+Bringing LGBTQ+ History Out of the Closet: NYC LBGT Historic Sites Project

 “Gay and lesbian culture is as much a part of New York’s basic identity as yellow cabs, high-rises, and Broadway theatre.”
 So states the 2005 Frommer’s Guide to New York.
 The history, struggles, and triumphs of the LBGTQ+ community have significantly shaped the city’s history.
 In 1992, activists began efforts to preserve historically important LGBTQ+ sites.
 Fast forward to 2015, and the NYC LBGT Historic Sites Project was formed, creating a user-friendly website mapping hundreds of historically important sites around the city to share their rich stories.
-The Trust provided support to help this project illuminate LGBTQ+ history.
+The Trust provides support to help this project illuminate LGBTQ+ history.

 Photo: Gay rights demonstration at the Democratic National Convention, New York City, 1976.
 Courtesy of Library of Congress.

-The Birth of Sesame Street
+The Birth of Sesame Street: Sesame Workshop

 In 1966, a dinner party near Gramercy Park changed the course of television history.
 The host was TV producer Joan Ganz Cooney, and her guests included a TV executive, a philanthropist, and a psychologist, among others.
 This group discussed the potential of harnessing the power of television to educate preschool children.
 Two years later, the Children’s Television Workshop (now known as Sesame Workshop) was founded, and Sesame Street aired a year after that.
 Joan Ganz Cooney is a donor at The Trust, which regularly supports Sesame Workshop.